DesignOpen/designopen.github.io/articles/_posts/2013-10-01-designing-a-brand-in-the-open.md

 author: garthdb
 priority: 0.6
 ---
-**Update:** we are switching to LayerVault to [Pixelapse][pixelapse].
-We've had issues with LayerVault and our files were actually lost.
+**Update:** we have switched from LayerVault to [Pixelapse][pixelapse].
+We've had issues with LayerVault; our files were lost.
 Our experience with Pixelapse has been quite positive so far.

 We have already started some open design discussion for this site in [GitHub Issues][github-issues] ([IA][ia] and [UI][ui]).
 This discussion will lead to some loose design prototypes in a new repo that the community can fork and contribute to, but for the project branding we've decided to try LayerVault and [Creative Cloud][creative-cloud].
 You do not need to sign up for an account on Creative Cloud to comment there.